collective-soundworks/soundworks/README.md

   ...

   start() {
-    super.start(); // Don't forget this line!
+    super.start(); // don't forget this line!

-    client.send('seatmap_request'); // Request the seatmap to the server
+    client.send('seatmap_request'); // request the seatmap to the server

     client.receive('seatmap_init', (seatmap) => {
-      this.seatmap = seatmap; // Stores the response in an attribute this.done(); // Call the method .done(), since the purpose of the module is met });
+      this.seatmap = seatmap; // store the response in an attribute this.done(); // call the method .done(), since the purpose of the module is done });
   }